How to become a mental health nurse

 - 2 or 3 A levels, including a science, or a level 3 diploma or access to higher education in health, science or nursing

-You may be able to do a degree apprenticeship in nursing if you work in a healthcare setting like a hospital.
+You might be able to do a degree apprenticeship in nursing if you work in a healthcare setting like a hospital.

-The apprenticeship takes around 4 years and is a mix of academic study and on-the-job training.
+The degree apprenticeship takes around 4 years and is a mix of academic study and on-the-job training.

 You'll usually need: